For all history lovers out there, here are my top history podcasts.

 Lore has been produced as a television show that you can find on Amazon Prime.
-From Vlad the Impaler and the history of Vampires, the Viking notion of vampires in culture, Lore is here to shed some light on parts of history a lot of us had no clue ever existed.
+From Vlad the Impaler and the history of vampires, to the Viking notion of vampires in culture, Lore is here to shed some light on parts of history a lot of us had no clue ever existed.

 9. The Memory Palace

-Nate DiMeo, the Artist in Residence at the Metropolitan Museum of Art for 2016/2017, is the creator of the Memory palace.
+Nate DiMeo, the Artist-in-Residence at the Metropolitan Museum of Art for 2016/2017, is the creator of the Memory Palace.

 He has many exciting things to say on history and how he sees it.

 Nominated as a finalist for a Peabody Award in 2016, the Memory Palace fuses the old-fashioned art of storytelling with history.